 \subsubsection{Virtualized Resources in Filesystems}

-Another important computer resource computer resource that is \emph{virtualized} for access is disk blocks.
-Filesystems are software components that abstract disk access on behalf of normal programs Similar to how VMMs using page-table trees to fabricate more memory addresses than what actually exists, filesystems uses indexing maps for fabricating more \emph{virtual disk-page} addresses which are conventionally called \emph{disk-pages} to be distinguished from physical \emph{disk-block} addresses.
+Another important computer resource that is \emph{virtualized} for access is disk blocks.
+Filesystems are software components that abstract disk access on behalf of normal programs Similar to how VMMs using page table trees to fabricate more memory addresses than what actually exists, filesystems use indexing maps for fabricating more \emph{virtual disk page} addresses which are conventionally called \emph{disk pages}, to be distinguished from physical \emph{disk block} addresses.
 When a regular program accesses a file, it requests a specific logical offset from the start of that file's contents.
 As with virtual memory, the filesystem may map adjacent logical blocks of a single file to physically disparate parts of the disk (or even to different disks), though this translation mapping is implemented entirely in software (as opposed to the hardware cooperation that exists for memory virtualization).

-Filesystems not only handle the address-translation from a disk-page to a disk-block but also need to handle different \emph{modes} of computing where to find disk resources: a disk block may live on a disk in stable storage, or the most up-to-date version of a block may live only in memory (for the filesystem to write to disk at a later time, batched for efficiency).
-To handle the consistency of the disk resources in the existence of different modes of execution, filesystems employ different policies when indexing the disk resource.
-Which data-structure is going to be used to implement address-translation from disk-pages to disk-blocks?
-What is going to be the \emph{update-policy} to the indexing map implementing address-translation which defines the \emph{consistency-policy} for the disk resources?
+Filesystems not only handle the address translation from a disk-page to a disk-block but also need to handle different \emph{modes} of computing where to find disk resources: a disk block may live on a disk in stable storage, or the most up-to-date version of a block may live only in memory (for the filesystem to write to disk at a later time, batched for efficiency).
+To handle the consistency of the disk resources in different modes of execution, filesystems employ different policies when indexing the disk resource.
+Which data-structure is going to be used to implement address translation from disk-pages to disk-blocks?
+What is going to be the \emph{update policy} to the indexing map implementing address translation, which defines the \emph{consistency policy} for the disk resources?
 Different filesystem implementations give different answers to these questions.